 So, what does this mean for your business?

 If you’re not a small sized company and you’re using consultants or other off-payroll workers via an intermediary it will be your responsibility to use HMRC’s employment status tests to assess these workers and ensure PAYE and employee’s NIC is deducted and paid over to HMRC from payments made to any workers that fall within the scope of the new rules.

 You’ll also need to account for the employer’s NIC and possibly the Apprenticeship Levy.
 If you don’t carry out these assessments correctly, any resulting PAYE/NIC liabilities could rest with the company/fee payer, i.e. you, along with interest and potential penalties.

 Time is ticking and to make sure you’re prepared and compliant, you need to take these changes into account now to avoid later disruption.
 Identifying whether you have any workers providing their services through an intermediary would be a great start.
 This includes agencies, limited companies, personal service companies and umbrella companies.
 You should consider setting up a process to ensure you comply and make sure key stakeholders are aware of the impact including the workers themselves.

 Need some help?

-This is a change that is going to have an impact for many businesses and we are on hand to help you understand the new rules, their impact on your business and precisely what you need to do.
-And by putting a plan in place now, you’ll save lots of hassle down the line.
+This is a change that is going to have an impact for many businesses and we are on hand to help you understand the new rules, their impact on your business, and precisely what you need to do.
+And by putting a plan in place now, you’ll save a lot of hassle down the line.